geotrev/undernet/app/docs/css.md

 ## Style Scope

 Undernet has a special feature that helps you control where its styles are applied.
-When enabled, a scope will enforce that a pre-defined class exists around any elements using framework styling.
+When enabled, a scope will enforce that an element with a pre-defined class exists around any HTML in the document using framework styling.

 As an example, let's say we enable the scope: